Gravel cycling – Fast freedom on dirt roads

 A gravel bike looks like a road bike on the surface, but differs in a few essential ways:

-• Gearing : Gearing varies – many models have a simple 1x11 or 1x12 gear set, but some use a front derailleur, which can usually have 20-24 gears.
-Often a simple 1x works great on dirt roads.
-You can also choose manual or electronic gearing
+- Gearing : Gearing varies – many models have a simple 1x11 or 1x12 gear set, but some use a front derailleur, which can usually have 20-24 gears.
+A simple 1x often works great on dirt roads.
+You can also choose a mechanical or electronic gearing.

-• Handlebar : The curved bar (drop bar) is common, offering multiple riding positions and good ergonomics even on long rides.
+- Handlebar : The drop bar is the most common, offering multiple riding positions and good ergonomics even on long rides.
+Some may also ride with a straight bar.

-• Versatility : A gravel bike can function equally well as a training and touring bike as well as a commuter bike.
+- Versatility : A gravel bike can function as a training and touring bike as well as a commuting bike.
+In winter, you can get wider studded tires if you want, and even mudguards.

 Driving characteristics and equipment